mitch-keenan/konamacona.github.io/_drafts/WU-01-Responsive.md

 >"Supporting doesn't mean giving the same experience"

 Ethan used the following example from [The Guardian](#)'s home page to illustrate his next point.
 The component uses `display: flex;` in browsers which support it but it doesn't fall apart or use complicated fallbacks to re-create the same visual order when `flex` isn't supported.
 It's flex-less state is simple and still sufficient to convey it's message.
 Designing in this way, and looking at how your site appears with css features like `flex` turned off can assist in making your site more accessible and usable to all users.
+The is a great example of progressive enhancement.

 // TODO: Insert guardian example comparison